- The Resume Was the Easy Part

 The Resume Was the Easy Part

-Writing a good cover letter is a lot harder than writing a good resume.
+Writing the perfect cover letter is a lot harder than writing a good resume.
 Your resume is your resume; it doesn’t really require a lot changes no matter how many different potential employers you send it too.
 Not so with a cover letter.
 They have to be customized to every job you are applying for.

 Far too often jobs seekers focus all of their attention on creating the perfect resume leaving the cover letter as not much more than a perfunctory, “Here is my job application.”